christoforos-nikolaou/MolBioMedClass/README.md

 * How to measure things
 * How to assess/compare/interpret measurements

+### Practical: Introduction to R Programming Language and Environment

+* In this class we will get started with R as a programming language and Rstudio as our Integrated Development Environment (IDE) of choice.

+* You may find a slide presentation for an R Basics Introduction [here](https://github.com/christoforos-nikolaou/MolBioMedClass/blob/master/Presentations/ModuleIntroR.pdf)

+* A html file with more details and code that you can popy-paste to your own environments may be found [here](https://github.com/christoforos-nikolaou/MolBioMedClass/blob/master/RMarkdown/R_introduction.html).
+(It's safer to download the file and open it in the browser of your choice)

+* We will use a hands on approach to see how we can start using R to describe problems, analyze them numerically and interpret the results.
+* We will use [this file](https://github.com/christoforos-nikolaou/MolBioMedClass/blob/master/RMarkdown/R_practical.rmd), which will be dynamically updated in class.
+* For today we will be also needing [this data file](https://github.com/christoforos-nikolaou/MolBioMedClass/blob/master/RMarkdown/bballshots.txt)

 ### Reading

 Students are all advised to access the reading material (to be read BEFORE class) that you may find below: